centiservice/mats3/README.md

 replies, would in real usage be copied between the projects (in this testing-scenario, one DTO class is used as all interfaces).

-It is important to realize that each of the stages - also each stage in multi-stage endpoints - are handled by separate threads, and the state, request and reply objects are not shared references within a JVM - they are marshalled with the message that are passed between each stage of the services. *All information for a process resides as contents of the Mats envelope and data ("MatsTrace") which is being passed with the message.* In particular, if you have a process running a three-stage Mats endpoint which is deployed on two nodes A and B, for a particular request, the first stage might execute on node A, while the next stage on node B, and the last stage on node A again.
+It is important to appreciate that each of the stages - also each stage in multi-stage endpoints - are handled by separate threads.
+The state, request and reply objects are not shared references within a JVM, as they are marshalled with the message that are passed between each stage of the endpoints. *All information for a process (a Mats Flow) resides as contents of the Mats envelope which is being passed with the message.* In particular, if you have a process running a three-stage Mats endpoint which is deployed on two nodes A and B, for a particular request, the first stage might execute on node A, while the next stage on node B, and the last stage on node A again.